-The qualifying exams (for students in Degree Plan 2 or 3) will be a one-day exam and consist of materials covered in the core classes and examines knowledge of the student's specific research interests.
+The qualifying exam will be a one-day exam and consist of materials covered in the core classes and additional information specific to the student's research focus.
 The exam will be evaluated by the students Advisory Committee and the results and recommendations for the student's future path within the Environmental Dynamics program will be discussed with the student following this exam.